 Black Flag: Extreme risk.
 WBGT in excess of 82-degrees F. Event may be cancelled, shortened, or turned into a non- competitive fun run (no times recorded).
 Prize money will not be awarded.

 Red Flag: High risk.
 WBGT between 73 – 82 degrees F. Runners who are sensitive to heat or humidity should consider not participating.
 All competitors should reduce their pace by 45-50 seconds per mile.

 Yellow: Moderate risk.
 WBGT between 63 – 72 degrees F. Runners should use caution as both conditions are likely to rise during the race.
 They should be able to recognize significant changes in physical condition that may indicate heat-related problems.

 Green: Low risk.
 WBGT below 63 degrees F.

 White: Risk of hypothermia.
 WBGT less than 50 degrees F. Wear multiple light layers to preserve body heat.
-Do not stand for an extended period in wet clothing.

 In the presence of excess pollution or pollen, vigorous physical activity may be hazardous to individuals, particularly those with heart or respiratory problems.
 Symptoms may include irritation of the eyes, nose, throat; cough; labored breathing; dizziness; fatigue; and severe headache.